Arielbanua/AENE-test/README.md

 4. **Audit Trails**: Every action taken within the system is recorded on the blockchain, providing a complete audit trail for all transactions and modifications.

-## Contribution

-If you wish to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or inquiries, please reach out to `your.email@example.com`.

----

 Feel free to customize this template further based on your project's specifics!